justinethier/husk-scheme/docs/Continuations.markdown

 But it turns out this is not necessary since Haskell already supports proper tail recursion.
 This is one of the niceties of writing a Lisp in Lisp - if husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.

 ## Conclusion
-As we have seen, CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
+As we have seen, CPS is a natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
 Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

 It may have been possible to write husk's continuations in a more clever, compact form - for example, by leveraging the continuation monad.
 But any compactness gains would come at the expense of readability.
 One of the main goals of this implementation is as a learning project, so it is undesirable to make the code *too* clever.
 As such, it could always be used as a blueprint to implement Scheme in a lower-level form.
+Also, husk was my first Haskell project, so please do not be too critical of the code presented here.
+For the purposes of this project I tried to keep things as simple as possible.

 I hope this article helped you understand a bit more about what continuations are and how they work.
 If you would like to suggest any corrections or improvements - or if you just enjoyed reading - please send me an email.
-On a side note, husk was my first Haskell project, so please do not be too critical of the code presented here.
-For the purposes of this project I tried to keep things as simple as possible.

 Thanks for reading,